-If periods of shutdown (nights, weekends, etc.) occur during freezing weather, measures must be taken to prevent the water in the cold water basin-and all exposed pipework-from freezing.
-Several methods are used to combat this, including Marley automatic basin heater systems.
+If periods of shutdown (nights, weekends, etc.) occur during freezing weather, measures must be taken to prevent the water in the cold water basin-and all exposed piping, both internally and externally-from freezing.

+Several methods are used to combat this, including:

+-automatic water basin heater systems available from Marley.